rusprice/rusprice/README.md

 ### Clouthub
 #### Clouthub is an alt-right social media platform that promotes free speech, serving as a safe haven from censorship on other social platforms.
 I was able to change any and all data about my account, including verified status.
 I was able to set my account to be verified, set my account as a founder, and more.
 In addition, I was able to access the personal information of any user on the platform.
 I could see phone numbers, emails and more.
 If I was in bad faith, I cou have mined all of this information and old it on the dark web, but of course I did the right thing and reported the vulnerability to the company.
 There are some more minor vulnerabiities that still exist on the site, but they are so minor I haven't bothered to report them.
+### Prodigy Math Game (Privilage Escalation)
+#### Prodigy Math Game is a game used to teach K-12 schoolchildren arithmetic.
+I was able to exploit a vulnerability with emails that allowed me to close any support ticket.
+This is a very minor vulnerability.